hrmJ/nexthammer/README.md

     lemma VARCHAR (300)
 );

-GRANT ALL PRIVILEGES ON ALL TABLES DATABASE "dbmain" to tester;
+GRANT ALL PRIVILEGES ON DATABASE "dbmain" to tester;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO tester;
 ```